Kim Kardashian Made Jamaican Food & Twitter Is Being Very Judgmental About It

 You can guess how Kim Kardashian taking on Jamaican food went down online: Twitter was not having it.
 As someone who supposedly hasn't been to the grocery store in four years, many didn't know what to make of her cooking.
 She received similar reactions when she cooked a "soul food" meal for her family last summer.
 Critiques of her cooking flooded Twitter no sooner than the videos had been shared on her Snapchat some funny, some simply bemused by her attempt.

-Many were quick to pass on Kim K's interpretation of the popular dishes implying that they looked unappetizing.
+Many were quick to pass on Kim K's interpretation of the popular dishes implying that they looked unappetising.

 Me looking at Kim K's Jamaican food like pic.twitter.com/xMeKcdxDAn— Nikki Shariee Tucker (@nikkishariee) July 3, 2017